Divine-Star-Software/DivineVoxelEngine/README.md

 If the voxel pallet mode is set to per chunk the chunk will have its local pallet map.
 Which is a way to get the true id and state of the voxel.

-Metrics so far for total world data size is calculated to be at worst ~50 mb for 200 chunks of full blocks.
-With compression you can store that to be only about 400kb.
+Metrics so far for total world data size is calculated to be at worst ~500 mb for 200 chunks of full blocks.
+I tested with different compression formats you can get it down to 50 - 300 kb.